alexandreiabattles/content-ops-starter/content/pages/home.md

       - type: FeaturedItem
         title: GIFTS
         subtitle: Numbers Done
-        text: >+
+        text: >
-          For the Eagles and secondarily Celtic army, they will enjoy new weapons if they join the armies.
+          For the **Eagles Army**  and secondarily **Celtic army**, they will enjoy new weapons if they join the armies as warrior.
+Enjoy new weapons, exclusive.

+          Also this Group Gifts will change with future, more skilled, and better for battles.
         image:
           type: ImageBlock
           url: /images/icon1.svg